Creativity: Enhancing our Vision of the Future

 The centre brought post-primary teachers from Ireland and USA together for the first set of workshops and seminars on a Computational Approach to Inquiry which took place in DCU on 13th & 14th February 2012.
 This was jointly organised with the University of Bayreuth, Germany and the Shodor Institute, USA as part of the EU Seventh Framework Pathway project.

 The Centre was officially launched in 2011 at the International DIVERSE Conference 'Creativity: Enhancing our Vision of the Future' which took place at DCU.
-It currently plays an active role in the organisation of the International Conference on Computer Supported Education.
 The Centre consists of DCU academic staff from Education Studies, School of Computer Applications and Mater Dei Institute of Education who have a wide range of key skills and research interests and who are committed to conducting research that has practical and positive impact for individuals, institutions/organisation, as well as wider society.